Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Categorization and Guidelines for Generating Map-based Channel Parameters

-\emph{\bf Map-based deterministic Channel Model:} Figure~\ref{Figure:BD} illustrates block diagrams of map-based channel modeling processes.
-We first outline a guideline for a map-based deterministic channel model with dropping TX/RX and random objects. \begin{itemize} \item {\emph{System Setup:} In the first step, the digital map is realized; it represents the area and scenario for the target application and its adopted technologies.
-In the second step, the system parameters of the target application's TX/RX are set up.
-The antenna pattern of TX/RX and their array configurations including array types, the center frequency, the system bandwidth, the link types, and duplex mode are determined.}
+In this section, we categorize map-based channel parameters from a modeling approach perspective.
+Then, we provide guidelines for both modeling each category and selecting a proper category.
+Figure~\ref{Figure:BD} shows an illustration of the categorizations and generalized channel parameter generation.
+Before generating channel parameters, a user first selects a proper channel model according to the target scenario and the modeling requirements.
+In the next step, the user determines the system setup and a network layout.
+We describe this step if a map-based channel model is selected as follows: \begin{itemize} \item {\emph{System Setup:} In the first step, the digital map is realized based on material information of walls provided in~\cite{ITU_material}.\footnote{The measurement results for building materials in various center frequencies are available at http://wireless.engineering.nyu.edu/ (e.g., \cite{Xing18GC}).} This map represents the area and scenario for the target application and its adopted technologies.
+The second step involves setting up the system parameters of the target application's TX/RX such as antenna patterns of the TX/RX, their array configurations, and so on.

-\item {\emph{Network Layout:} First, TX/RX and random objects are dropped in the digital map.
-At the next snapshot, their locations move according to their mobility and trajectory.
-Note that random scatters and blockers are moving; this is in contrast to GSCM in which their impact is involved in the stochastic parameters.
-When considering the V2X scenario, it is needed for the accurate channel model to reflect the mobility and trajectory of surround vehicles that are blockers.
-In the last step, a beamforming pattern and allocated resource for each TX and RX per dropping are applied.}

-\item {\emph{RT Simulation:} In this stage, channel parameters are predicted through an RT simulation.
-From this, it may be recognized whether a pair of TX and RX is LOS state or not as well as whether TX and RX are located in outdoors.
-An RT simulator also measures path loss, SSPs, and so on.
-In broad bandwidth modeling, this stage proceeds for each frequency bin (e.g., bins of the subcarrier).
-In large array modeling, each array is positioned at the actual coordinates in the digital map, and then beamforming pattern is applied.}